Community Capacity Building Fund – GUIDELINES

 - Address local needs and priorities which result in long term benefits.
-This could include creating and/or maintaining employment, strengthening your business/organization, and/or strengthening our community. **Note that preference may be given to applications that address one or more of the CDC’s key strategic priorities: Business Retention + Expansion, Professional Development, Youth Employment, Connections between Post-Secondary & Business
+This could include creating and/or maintaining employment, strengthening your business/organization, and/or strengthening our community

 The CDC has $20,000 to invest in projects and would like to maximize impact by funding a variety of projects in both for-profit businesses and non-profit organizations/social enterprises.
 The amount of granted funds to any one organization may not exceed $3,000.00.
 In addition, the maximum value/cost for any project funded will not exceed $12,000.
 Projects that can demonstrate that they leverage additional funds/resources may be given higher priority.

 Must be located in the City of Orillia, the Townships of Oro-Medonte, Ramara, Severn, or the Chippewas of Rama First Nation, and must be structured as: a non-profit organization or a for-profit business (sole proprietor, partnership, or corporation).
 However, registered charitable organizations are not eligible.

-Applicants must also demonstrate that they were operating prior to January 1, 2021, as start up activities are not eligible.
+Applicants must also demonstrate that they were operating prior to January 1, 2023, as startup activities are not eligible.

 While applicants are eligible to apply for funding for multiple years, applicants who have not previously received funding through the program may be given priority.

 Eligible costs will be considered on an individual application basis and may include but not be limited to innovative technology and software, travel, accommodations, registration fees, professional and consulting fees, learning resources, equipment, and wages.

 Any expenses incurred by the applicant prior to the notification of grant approval by the CDC.

-Funding Ratios will be determined on an individual basis, taking into consideration the applicant’s contribution, either cash or in-kind.
+Funding Ratios will be determined on an individual basis, taking into consideration the applicant’s contribution, including cash, in-kind, and partner contributions.